-Insurance is a legal agreement between two parties – the insurer and the insured.
-It is also known as insurance coverage or insurance policy.
+Insurance is a legal agreement between two parties – the insurer and the insured, also known as insurance coverage or insurance policy.
 The insurer provides financial coverage for the losses of the insured that s/he may bear under certain circumstances.
 Let’s discuss in detail what is insurance and how it works, the insurance benefits, and types.

 Insurance – Definition and Meaning

-Insurance coverage can be defined as a contract in the form of a policy.
+Insurance coverage can be defined as a contract in the form of a financial protection policy.
 This policy covers the monetary risks of an individual due to unpredictable contingencies.
-The insured is the policyholder.
-The insurer is the insurance-providing company/the insurance carrier/the underwriter.
-They provide coverage or reimbursement to the policyholder.
+The insured is the policyholder whereas the insurer is the insurance-providing company/the insurance carrier/the underwriter.
+The insurers provide financial coverage or reimbursement in many cases to the policyholder.

 The policyholder pays a certain amount called ‘premium’ to the insurance company against which the latter provides insurance cover.
 The insurer assures that it shall cover the policyholder’s losses subject to certain terms and conditions.
 Premium payment decides the assured sum for insurance coverage or ‘policy limit’.